triggr/node-sftp-server/README.md

     - protocol (example: "2.0")
     - software (example: "FileZilla_3.27.1")

-With the context object, you can call `.reject()` to reject the connection, or call `.accept(callback)` to work with the new connection.
-The callback will be passed a Session object as its parameter.
+With the context object, you can call `.reject(methodsLeft, isPartial)` to reject the connection, or call `.accept(callback)` to work with the new connection.
+The accept callback will be passed a Session object as its parameter.
+The `methodsLeft` parameter is an array of acceptable authentication methods, two of which are 'password' and 'none'. `isPartial` is whether or not the attempt should be considered a partial success.

 `end` - emitted when the user disconnects from the server.